nextful/framework/README.md

 export default Module;
 ```

-There you just create an object from type `ContentfulModule` with:
+There you create an object from type `ContentfulModule` with:

 - typename: Typename of the content model
 - component: Your component
 - query: A graphql query.
-As an argument it will get the ID of the content elemment.
-In our case we want to fetch the headline and subline.
+As an argument, it will get the ID of the content element.
+In our case, we want to fetch the headline and subline.

-6. Now you need to register your component.
+6. Now, you need to register your component.
 Import the module into `modules/mapping.ts` and export every module in an array

 ``` ts
 import { Module as ModuleExample } from './ModuleExample';